Rajalakshmi12/IITM_Tds_Project1/README.md

 # IITM_Tds_Project1

-Tools in Data Science - Project 1 Assignment
+1. Scraping mechanism: I scraped the data from the Github site using the github API with the personal access token.

-README.md must begin with 3 bullet points.
-Each bullet must be one sentence no more than 50 words.
+2.  d

-An explanation of how you scraped the data
+3. Most interesting and surprising fact: No repos in Google
-The most interesting and surprising fact you found after analyzing the the data An actionable recommendation for developers based on your analysis
+4. An actionable recommendation for developers based on your analysis